-LIABILITY MATERIALITY NON-OPERATIONAL ASSETS A liability is where the PCC owes payment to an individual or another organisation: The concept that the Statement of Accounts should include all amounts which, if omitted, Fixed assets held by the PCC but not directly occupied, used or consumed in the delivery A current liability is an amount which will become payable or could be called in within the next accounting period, e.g. creditors or cash overdrawn. or mis-stated, could be expected to lead to a distortion of the financial statements and ultimately mislead a user of the accounts. of services.
+The concept that the Statement of Accounts should include all amounts which, if omitted, or mis-stated, could be expected to lead to a distortion of the financial statements and ultimately mislead a user of the accounts.
+NON-OPERATIONAL ASSETS

+Fixed assets held by the PCC but not directly occupied, used or consumed in the delivery of services.
 Examples are investment properties, assets under construction or assets surplus to requirements pending sale or redevelopment.
-A deferred liability is an amount which by arrangement is payable beyond the next year at some point in the future or to be paid off by an annual sum over a period of time.

 NET BOOK VALUE OPERATIONAL ASSETS PAST COSTS (PENSIONS) The amount at which fixed assets are included in the balance sheet, i.e. their historical costs or current value less the cumulative amounts provided for depreciation.
 Fixed assets held and occupied, used or consumed by the PCC in the pursuit of its strategy and in the direct delivery of those services for which it has either a statutory or discretionary responsibility.
 For a defined benefit pension scheme, the increase in the present value of the scheme liabilities related to the employee service in prior periods arising in the current period as a result of the introduction of, or improvement to retirement benefits.
-OPERATING LEASE MINIMUM REVENUE PROVISION OF ERATING ELASE (MRP)
+OPERATING LEASE (MRP)

-PENSION SCHEME LIABILITIES PRECEPT PRIOR YEAR ADJUSTMENT The liabilities of a defined benefit pension scheme for outgoings due after the valuation date.
+PENSION SCHEME LIABILITIES

+The liabilities of a defined benefit pension scheme for our goings due after the valuation date.
 Scheme liabilities measure during the projected unit method reflect the benefits that the employer is committed to provide for services up to the valuation date.

+very likely to occur but the amounts or dates

+of when they will arise are uncertain.

+PRECEPT

 The levy made by precepting authorities to billing authorities, requiring the latter to collect income from Council Tax on their behalf.

+PRIOR YEAR ADJUSTMENT

 Material adjustments applicable to previous years arising from changes in accounting policies or from the correction of fundamental errors.
 This does not include normal recurring corrections or adjustments of accounting estimates made in prior years.

-PROVISION PUBLIC WORKS LOAN BOARD (PWLB) REMUNERATION An amount put aside in the accounts for future liabilities or losses which are certain or very likely to occur but the amounts or dates of when they will arise are uncertain.
-A Central Government Agency, which provides loans for one year and above to authorities at interest rates only slightly higher than those at which the government can borrow itself.
-All sums paid to or receivable by an employee and sums due by way of expenses allowances (as far as those sums are chargeable to UK income tax) and the money value of any other benefits.
+PROVISIONPUBLIC WORKS LOAN BOARD (PWLB)REMUNERATIONAn amount put aside in the accounts for future liabilities or losses which are certain orA Central Government Agency, which provides loans for one year and above toAll sums paid to or receivable by an employee and sums due by way of expenses employee and sums due by way of expenses allowances (as far as those sums are chargeable to UK income tax) and the money value of any other benefits.
 Received other than in cash.
 Pension contributions payable by the employer are excluded.

+RESERVES

-RESERVES RETIREMENT BENEFITS REVENUE EXPENDITURE The accumulation of surpluses, deficits and appropriations over past years.
+The accumulation of surpluses, deficits and appropriations over past years.
 Reserves of a revenue nature are available and can be spent or earmarked at the discretion of the PCC.
 Some capital reserves such as the capital adjustment account cannot be used to meet current expenditure.

+RETIREMENT BENEFITS

+can borrow itself.

 All forms of consideration given by an employer in exchange for services rendered by employees that are payable after the completion of employment.

+authorities at interest rates only slightly

+higher than those at which the government

+REVENUE EXPENDITURE

 The day-to-day expenses of providing services.